D. C. Somervell

 David Churchill Somervell (16 July 1885 – 17 January 1965) was an English historian and teacher.
-He taught at three well-known English public schools – Repton, Tonbridge and Benenden – and was the author of several volumes of history and the editor of well-regarded abridgements of other historians' works.
+He taught at three well-known English public schools – Repton, Tonbridge, and Benenden – and was the author of several volumes of history and the editor of well-regarded abridgements of other historians' works.

 Life and career

 Somervell was the son of Robert Somervell, a history master and bursar at Harrow School.
 He was educated at Harrow and Magdalen College, Oxford.
 Becoming a schoolmaster himself, he taught at Repton from 1909 to 1919, with a break during the First World War, during which he served in the Ministry of Munitions.
-In 1919 he was appointed history master at Tonbridge School, where he remained until his retirement in 1950.
+In 1919, he was appointed history master at Tonbridge School, where he remained until his retirement in 1950.
 In 1918, he married Dorothea, daughter of the Rev D Harford.
 They had one son and one daughter.
-After retiring from Tonbridge he taught at the girls' school Benenden, which was close to his retirement home.
+After retiring from Tonbridge, he taught at the girls' school Benenden, located close to his retirement home.

 In his Who's Who entry Somervell listed eleven of his books: A Short History of our Religion (1922); Disraeli and Gladstone (1925); English Thought in the Nineteenth Century (1928); The British Empire (1930); The Reign of King George the Fifth (1935); Robert Somervell of Harrow (1935); Livingstone (1936); A History of the United States (1942); A History of Tonbridge School (1947); British Politics since 1900 (1950); and Stanley Baldwin (1953).

 The Reign of King George V, (2nd ed, 1936) 550pp; has wide-ranging political, social and economic coverage, 1910–35.
-It is online free.
+It is online for free.

 In addition to his own original writings, Somervell gained a reputation for his skill at abridging lengthy histories and other works into single volumes.
 His obituarist in The Times singled out a condensation and conflation of "two massive Victorian biographies of Disraeli and Gladstone into one short volume which did not deter the reader", and regarded as his best-known work his compression of Arnold J. Toynbee's ten-volume A Study of History.
-His adbridgement of the Toynbee work was reissued in two volumes by the Oxford University Press in 1988.
+His abridgement of the Toynbee work was reissued in two volumes by the Oxford University Press in 1988.